 Foreign keys in the Schema tab

-We want to use the Activity and Users tables together in a chart.
-To accomplish this, we’ll need to add a foreign key between the two tables to tell Chartio how to join them together.
+Without setting up foreign keys, we’d need to create separate queries—one for the Activity table and another for the Users table—then join those queries together.
+In Chartio, setting up foreign keys enables you to use both these tables in a single query when using Visual Mode, auto-generating the join in the backend so you don’t have to do it manually.
+To accomplish this, we need to add a foreign key between the two tables to tell Chartio how to join them together.
 We’ll join the User ID column in the Users table to the User ID column in the Activity table.

-We’ll navigate to our data source’s Schema page via Settings > Data Sources > our data source > Schema tab.
+We’ll navigate to our data source’s Schema page by clicking Data from the top navigation bar, selecting our data source, then going to the Schema tab.

-First select the Activity table, and click the User ID column to edit it.
+First, expand the Activity table to view all its columns then click the User ID column to edit it.

 You’ll see a section labeled Foreign Key.
-From the first dropdown we’ll select the Users table, and then select User Id from the second dropdown.
+From the first dropdown, we select the Users table then select User Id from the second dropdown.
 When finished, click Save to save your changes.

-Chartio will now be able to auto-generate join paths between these two tables from Interactive Mode, using the User ID column to link them together.
+Chartio can now auto-generate join paths between these two tables from Visual Mode, using the User ID column to link them together.

 This brings up our foreign key wizard, which allows you to select the columns to connect.